akeneo/pim-api-docs/content/concepts/asset-manager.md

 ## Focus on the naming convention

-We noticed that you, our precious customers 🥰, usually name their asset files or asset codes using precious information:
+We noticed that you, our precious customers 🥰, usually name your asset files or asset codes using precious information:
 - the SKU of the product corresponding to the asset,
 - the locale into which your user guides are translated,
 - the picture type: _Is it a frontview, backview,...?_,